hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-acapy-plugin-toolbox.md

             </td>
             <td>
-                While going through the readme to setup a development environment, the plugin failed to install due to the `pip install` command pointing to the wrong branch.
-This change fixes that reference.
+                Currently running into an error saving credentials with the `support_revocation` flag.
+Data appears to be successfully received from the client, however, saving the details is another matter.
+Every time the credential definition is retrieved by the toolbox, `support_revocation` is set to `false` (the default value).

-Signed-off-by: Colton Wolkins (Laptop) <colton@indicio.tech>
+Signed-off-by: Colton Wolkins <colton@indicio.tech>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-09-02 18:34:58 +0000 UTC
+        Created At 2021-09-13 19:56:48 +0000 UTC
     </div>
 </div>